-Glasir is a project from Dallas, Texas that consists of longtime collaborators and enigmatic sonic seekers Nate Ferguson on bass, Conner McKibbin on guitar and Austin Vanbebber on drums.
-Together they have crafted a heavy siege cannon, one that draws in post-rock, ambient doom and psychedelic rock and is masterfully loaded with enough black blasting powder to fire relentlessly at all levels.
+Glasir is a band from Dallas, Texas that consists of longtime collaborators and enigmatic sonic seekers Nate Ferguson on bass, Conner McKibbin on guitar and Austin Vanbebber on drums.
+Together they have crafted a heavy siege cannon, one that draws in post-rock, post-metal, drone and ambient doom and is masterfully loaded with enough black blasting powder to fire relentlessly at all levels.

-Glasir formed in 2014 and released two demos that same year – the first simply titled “Demo” and “Sickening Joy”.
+Glasir formed in 2014 and released two demos that same year – the first simply titled “Demo”, the second “Sickening Joy”.

 In 2015, Glasir went into the studio with Sam Hunt for three days and recorded the EP “Unborn” which was digitally released on 10 May, 2015.
-That summer the band toured the East and West Coast and became Elusive Sound’s first signing.
+That summer the band toured the East and West Coast and on 13 October, 2015 became Elusive Sound’s first signing.
 “Unborn” was met with rave reviews and included in Post-Rock Essentials Best Releases of 2015.

 In January 2016, Glasir went on tour with their good friends Auric and started working on their first album.
 In May they set off on a tour of the Northwest.
-“Unborn” was released on vinyl on 8 July, 2016.
-The band is currently finishing their first album.
+On 8 July, 2016, the “Unborn” EP was finally released on two stunning vinyl variants, a standard edition named “Giallarbru” and a stunning deluxe edition named “Gleaming Grove”.
+Both variants sold out.

 Glasir has bestowed upon us in “Unborn” the first of hopefully many golden leaves to come.
 Check it out and revel in its commanding, devastating glory.